johnf/actron-air-esphome/README.md

-# Actron Air ESP32 Keypad Component for ESPHome
+# Actron Air ESPHome Integration for Home Assistant

 An ESPHome external component for reading and decoding pulse trains from the Actron Air ESP32 keypad display, plus a Home Assistant integration with climate